The Centre's Frequently Asked Questions – Faculty of Engineering

 Eligible students who want to access job postings beyond the end of their sequence can contact thecentre@mcmaster.ca to request an extension of their OSCARplus sequence.
 Please note students cannot graduate at the end of a work term and must return to at least one full-time study term (at least 9 academic units) upon completion of the final co-op work term.

-Engineering students looking for events on campus can refer to their OSCARplus calendars or the weekly newsletter sent via email in the “Career Chronicles” section.
-You can view the career-based calendar here and the experiential learning-based calendar here.
+OSCARplus event calendar or the weekly newsletter sent via email in the “Career Chronicles” section.
+You can view the Career & Employer Events calendar under the “Engineering” tab in the navigation pane on OSCARplus.

 Finding a Co-op Position

 As you take the lead in your search, we are here to assist you through every step of the co-op job search process, and we are genuinely invested in helping you secure meaningful work experiences.
-Please connect with your Career Educator for assistance with your job search or career planning
+Please connect with your Career Educator for assistance with your job search or career planning.

-Co-op positions are available in a wide range of industries, including start-ups and smaller companies, provided they meet eligibility requirements.
 All engineering co-op positions that we post on OSCARplus meet these requirements.
 Positions found outside of OSCARplus will be assessed as part of the registration process.

 The role must meet the following co-op eligibility requirements:

-1- The role must be related to engineering and/or technology.
+• The role must be related to engineering and/or technology.

-2- The role must be a minimum of 12 consecutive weeks in duration, for every 4-month employment term.
+• The role must be a minimum of 12 consecutive weeks in duration, for every 4-month employment term.

-3- The role must be full-time hours.
+• The role must be full-time hours.
 The minimum requirement is 35 hours per week.

 Below are some resources for learning about research and how to get involved.